dnys1/smithy/docs/source/1.0/guides/model-linters.rst

 Noninclusive terms are case-insensitively substring matched and can have any number of leading or trailing whitespace or non-whitespace characters.

+This validator has built-in mappings from noninclusive terms to match model text to suggested alternatives.
+The configuration allows for additional terms to suggestions mappings to either replace or append the built-in mappings.
+If a match occurs and the suggested alternatives is empty, no suggestion is made in the generated warning message.

 Rationale
     Intent doesn't always match impact.
 The use of noninclusive language like "whitelist" and "blacklist" perpetuates bias through past association of